-In reality, as a relationship progresses, you can’t be certain of exactly when or whether you and your partner are de facto married.
-This can be alarming for many people, because uncertainty about your legal status as a couple means uncertainty about whether or not your partner has a claim over a share of your property if you were to break up.
-A casual relationship can easily transform into a de facto marriage; if you are considering breaking up with a long-term partner, you should be aware of what might happen after the relationship ends.
+There is no specific factor that determines exactly when or whether you and your partner are de facto married.
+This can be concerning if you break up with a partner and you’re not 100% sure of your position – uncertainty about your legal status as a couple means uncertainty about whether or not your partner has a claim over a share of your property if you separate.

 How do I know if my partner and I are de facto married?

-- Have you mingled your belongings?
+- Your lease.
 Are both of your names on the lease?

 - The ownership, use, and acquisition of property.
-Have you jointly purchased real estate, or a car?
+Have you jointly purchased real estate or a car?
 Do you treat your belongings as distinct from each other, or do you use them interchangeably?
-Do you have belongings that you consider to be shared property (including pets)?
+Do you have belongings that you consider to be shared property?
+(This includes pets.)

 - The degree of mutual commitment to a shared life.
 Do you both treat the relationship as long-term?
 Have you discussed your future together?
 Have you made changes to your career, or to your plans for yourself, to make the relationship work?